eclipse-archived/smarthome/docs/sources/architecture/internationalization.md

 channel-type.yahooweather.temperature.option.OPTION2 = Option Nummer 2
 ```

 So the key for referencing a label of a defined thing type is `thing-type.<binding-id>.<thing-type-id>.label`.
 A label of a channel can be referenced with `channel-type.<binding-id>.<channel-type-id>.label`.
-And finally the config description parameter key is `thing-type.config.<binding-id>.<thing-type-id>.<parameter-name>.label`.
+And finally the config description parameter key is `thing-type.config.<binding-id>.<thing-type-id>.<parameter-name>.label` and the group parameter is `thing-type.config.<binding-id>.group.<thing-type-id>.<parameter-name>.label`.

 ### Using custom Keys

 In addition to the default keys the developer can also specify custom keys inside the XML file.
-But with this approach the XML file cannot longer contain the english texts.
-So it is mandatory to define a language file for the english language.
+But with this approach the XML file cannot longer contain the English texts.
+So it is mandatory to define a language file for the English language.
 The syntax for custom keys is `@text/<key>`.
-The keys are unqiue across the whole bundle, so a constant can reference any key in all files inside the `ESH-INF/i18n` folder.
+The keys are unique across the whole bundle, so a constant can reference any key in all files inside the `ESH-INF/i18n` folder.

 The following snippet shows a binding XML that uses custom keys: